The following sections provide an overview of Cisco

 Cisco: ACI

 The Run Book Actions included in the Cisco: ACI PowerPack can authenticate API requests using SHA256 hashing when running Federal Information Processing Standard (FIPS)-compliant installations of SL1 version 8.4.2 and later.
 The actions also support OpenSSL MD5 hashing for non-FIPS-compliant installations.
-For more information about authenticating API requests, see the Using the ScienceLogic API section.
+For more information, ask your ScienceLogic contact for access to the ScienceLogic API documentation.

 Cisco ACI: SL1 Dashboards